noirello/bonsai/docs/tutorial.rst

     >>> conn.search("ou=nerdherd,dc=local", 0, "(objectclass=*)")
     [{'objectClass': ['organizationalUnit', 'top'], 'ou': ['nerdherd']}]

+The other possible parameters are listed on the API page of :meth:`LDAPConnection.search`.

 .. note::
           As you can see every key - or LDAP attribute - in the entry has a list for clarity, even if only one value belongs to the attribute.
 As most of the attributes could have more